Waiting List

 Analyzing open-ended survey responses documenting Asian Americans’ and Latinos’ “likes” and “dislikes” about major U.S. political parties, I find that religious and social conservatism play a pivotal role in shaping immigrants’ “dislike” of the major parties, independent from any positive affinities, such that these negative sentiments overwhelm their likes and more strongly predict turnout.
 I use machine learning analysis together with transformer models of natural language processing.

-This final discussion will sum up lessons from the day and reflect on whether and how different methods serve distinct purposes within academic circles well as beyond them.
+This final discussion will sum up lessons from the day and reflect on whether and how different methods serve distinct purposes within academic circles as well as beyond them.

 Questions?
 Please contact admin.migration@ubc.ca.